PHYSICAL SYMPTOMS AND THEIR MANAGEMENT

 Medical treatment of nausea is directed at the anatomic and receptor-mediated cause that a careful history and physical examination reveals.
 When a single specific cause is not found, many advocate beginning treatment with a dopamine antagonist such as haloperidol or prochlorperazine.
 Prochlorperazine is usually more sedating than haloperidol.
 When decreased motility is suspected, metoclopramide can be an effective treatment.
 When inflammation of the GI tract is suspected, glucocorticoids such as dexamethasone are an appropriate treatment.
-For nausea that follows chemotherapy and radiation therapy, one of the 5-HT3 receptor antagonists (ondansetron, granisetron, dolasetron) is recommended.
+For nausea that follows chemotherapy and radiation therapy, one of the 5-HT3 receptor antagonists (ondansetron, granisetron, dolasetron, palonosetron) is recommended.
+Studies suggest palonosetron has higher receptor binding affinity and clinical superiority to the other 5-HT3 receptor antagonists.
 Clinicians should attempt prevention of postchemotherapy nausea rather than provide treatment after the fact.
 Current clinical guidelines recommend tailoring the strength of treatments to the specific emetic risk posed by a specific chemotherapy drug.
-When a vestibular cause (such as "motion sickness" or labyrinthitis) is suspected, antihistamines such as meclizine (whose primary side effect is drowsiness) or anticholinergics such as scopolamine can be effective.
+When a vestibular cause (such as “motion sickness” or labyrinthitis) is suspected, antihistamines such as meclizine (whose primary side effect is drowsiness) or anticholinergics such as scopolamine can be effective.
 In anticipatory nausea, a benzodiazepine such as lorazepam is indicated.
 As with antihistamines, drowsiness and confusion are the main side effects.

 Dyspnea is a subjective experience of being short of breath.
-Nearly 75% of dying patients experience dyspnea at some point in their illness.
+Frequencies vary among causes of death, but it can affect 80–90% of dying patients with lung cancer, COPD, and heart disease.
 Dyspnea is among the most distressing physical symptoms and can be even more distressing than pain.

 When reversible or treatable etiologies are diagnosed, they should be treated as long as the side effects of treatment, such as repeated drainage of effusions or anticoagulants, are less burdensome than the dyspnea itself.
 More aggressive treatments such as stenting a bronchial lesion may be warranted if it is clear that the dyspnea is due to tumor invasion at that site and if the patient and family understand the risks of such a procedure.
-Usually, treatment will be symptomatic (Table 9-6).
+Usually, treatment will be symptomatic (Table 10-6).
 A dyspnea scale and careful monitoring should guide dose adjustment.
 Low-dose opioids reduce the sensitivity of the central respiratory center and the sensation of dyspnea.
 If patients are not receiving opioids, weak opioids can be initiated; if patients are already receiving opioids, morphine or other strong opioids should be used.
 Controlled trials do not support the use of nebulized opioids for dyspnea at the end of life.
 Phenothiazines and chlorpromazine may be helpful when combined with opioids.
 Benzodiazepines can be helpful if anxiety is present but should be neither used as first-line therapy nor used alone in the treatment of dyspnea.
 If the patient has a history of COPD or asthma, inhaled bronchodilators and glucocorticoids may be helpful.
 If the patient has pulmonary edema due to heart failure, diuresis with a medication such as furosemide is indicated.
 Excess secretions can be dried with scopolamine, transdermally or intravenously.
-Oxygen can be used, although it may only be an expensive placebo.
+Use of oxygen is controversial.
+There are conflicting data on its effectiveness for patients with proven hypoxemia.
+But there is no clear benefit of oxygen compared to room air for nonhypoxemic patients.
+Noninvasive positive-pressure ventilation using a facemask or nasal plugs may be used for some patients for symptom relief.
 For some families and patients, oxygen is distressing; for others, it is reassuring.
 More general interventions that medical staff can do include sitting the patient upright, removing smoke or other irritants such as perfume, ensuring a supply of fresh air with sufficient humidity, and minimizing other factors that can increase anxiety.

 5–10 mg PO q4h